maginth/bistromathique/README.md

 *	./ultimate_bc_vs_calc :
 benchmark test for both calc and bc with a giant random operation

-*	./simple_calc    \<operation\> :
+*	./simple_calc    \<operation\>  [<base_symboles> [<operators>]]:
-simply compute \<operation\> without need to specify anything else
+simply compute \<operation\> without need to specify anything else if you dont want to.

 ## About :

 This program is originaly an exercice for entrance in the school 42 (france)
 The original compilation flag have been turn off and replace with -O3 for performance.
+The teem failed epically to debug the program in time, hopefully after changing one line and 3 character you can now enjoy it.
-In addition temporay table to optimize multiplication and division, the main trick is to compute addition and substraction 8 digits by 8 digits instantly over 64 bits (each digit stands in a byte, max base size is 128).
+In addition of temporay table to optimize multiplication and division, the main trick is to compute addition and substraction 8 digits by 8 digits instantly over 64 bits (each digit stands in a byte, max base size is 128).
-Some binary tricks propagate the carry instantly over the 8 digits.
+Some binary sweets propagate the carry instantly over the 8 digits.

 If you are interested in more documentation over the code, send me a message with your motivation at math.guin@gmail.com